 - FediPages: Search engine who crawls popular Mastodon server and allows you to search.

 - Find Academics: Tool to find academic Mastodon users by research field

-- Trunk, a wiki that maintains list of interesting people per category
+- Trunk: Wiki that maintains list of interesting people per category.

 You can also usually browse the directory (account list) of a Mastodon server.
 For example, for the Mastodon-Belgium server, it’s at https://mastodon-belgium.be/directory.

 I can also recommend the FediAct extension, that allows you to easily follow and perform actions when you browse servers that aren’t yours.
 Another handy tip: You can choose to only follow posts by a user in a certain language!
 This is handy for big international accounts who alternate between multiple languages.

 The official client is generally considered good (enough), but power users might look for more functionality in other clients.
 You can use multiple clients, there is no limit!
 For a more extended list of clients, check here.

 - Official client (<- Recently got a revamp, see this blogpost)